LorenData/ECGrid-API/README.md

 [Legacy Forum Q & A](https://github.com/LorenData/ECGridOS_API/wiki/Legacy-Forum-Q-&-A)

-# Unified AS2 via ECGrid API's
+# Unified AS2 via ECGrid APIs

 Programmable AS2 support for building a community of trading partners.
 This is As2 built for operators at scale and large enterprises deploying secure communications or require compliance to trading partner requirements.
 This hosted offering provide global connectivity, archiving and visibility support through the EGrid API library.